stacksync/sync-service/README.md

 - **Config (-c, --config)**: To provide a configuration file.
 - **Version (-v, --version)**: Prints the application version.
 - **Dump config (--dump-config)**: Dumps an example of configuration file, you can redirect the output to a new file to edit the configuration.

+# Issue Tracking
+We use the GitHub issue tracking.

+# Licensing
+StackSync is licensed under the GPLv3.
+Check [LICENSE](LICENSE) for the latest licensing information.

+# Contact
+Visit www.stacksync.com for contact information.